emmayusufu/event-sourced-bank/README.md

 | GET    | /admin/events?stream=...&after=...  | raw event log            |

 Append `?wait=true` to any mutation to block until the projection has caught up.
+Send `Idempotency-Key: <uuid>` on any POST to make it safe to retry.

 ## Notes